Near-future discovery of the diffuse flux of ultra-high-energy cosmic neutrinos: Propagating neutrinos through Earth

 Computing the UHE $\nu N$ DIS cross section requires knowing the parton distribution functions in protons and neutrons, which are measured in lepton-hadron collisions, and extrapolating them beyond the regime where they have been measured.
 (Concretely, it requires extrapolating them to values of Bjorken-$x$---the fraction of nucleon momentum carried by the interacting parton---beyond the measured ones.)
 At ultra-high energies, the NC and CC $\nu N$ cross sections, $\sigma_{\nu N}^{\rm NC}$ and $\sigma_{\nu N}^{\rm CC}$, respectively, grow roughly $\propto E_\nu^{0.36}$~\cite{Gandhi:1998ri}, are essentially equal for all flavors of $\nu_\alpha$ and $\bar{\nu}_\alpha$, and $\sigma_{\nu N}^{\rm NC} \approx \sigma_{\nu N}^{\rm CC}/3$.
 Below, to produce our forecasts, we adopt the state-of-the-art BGR18 calculation of the $\nu N$ DIS cross sections~\cite{Bertone:2018dse} in the propagation and detection of neutrinos.
-The BGR18 cross sections are built using recent experimental results and sophisticated calculations; for details, see \Refe~\cite{Bertone:2018dse} and, for a summary, see \Refe~\cite{Valera:2022ylt}.
+The BGR18 is built using recent experimental results and sophisticated next-to-leading-order calculations, including the major corrections described in Appendix B4 of \Refe~\cite{Bertone:2018dse}; for details, see \Refe~\cite{Bertone:2018dse} and\Refe~\cite{Gauld:2019pgt}, for a summary, see \Refe~\cite{Valera:2022ylt}.

 In a DIS interaction, the final-state hadrons receive a fraction $y$---the inelasticity---of the neutrino energy, and the final-state lepton receives the remaining fraction $(1-y)$.
 In each interaction, the value of $y$ is randomly sampled from a probability density that is proportional to the differential DIS cross sections, $d\sigma_{\nu N}^{\rm NC}/dy$ and $d\sigma_{\nu N}^{\rm CC}/dy$.
 At the energies relevant for our work, the average value of $y$ is about 0.25~\cite{Gandhi:1995tf}.
 However, because the distribution of values of $y$ has a large spread (see Fig.~4 in \Refe~\cite{Valera:2022ylt}), when propagating neutrinos through the Earth below (and also when computing the event rates that they induce, in Section~\ref{sec:event_rate_benchmarks}), we do it by using the distributions of $y$, separately for NC and CC DIS, rather than by using its average value.